Prenuptial Agreements in New York

 - Your Soon-To-Be-Spouse Has Significantly More Wealth Than You

-- While it is just as important to protect the wealth that you have, if you help to build your spouse’s business during the marriage, but have not been previously married, or are not legally an employee of the business, having a prenup to protect your sweat equity may protect you if the marriage fails.
+,if you help to build your spouse’s business during the marriage, but have not been previously married, or are not legally an employee of the business, having a prenup to protect your sweat equity may protect you if the marriage fails.
 This may also be the case if one spouse has not worked and taken care of the children and the household while the other spouse was the primary income earner.
 A prenup can protect you for these “what-if” scenarios.

 - You are a business owner